Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A store panorama from the front cover of a 1988 brochure

-The amateur property speculation of the old Board had made way for a dedicated and well-respected property company, as Woolworth Properties Ltd was rebranded 'Chartwell Land' and worked to develop a number of former superstores into large shopping centres.
+The amateur property speculation of the old Board had made way for a dedicated and well-respected property company.
+Woolworth Properties Ltd had become 'Chartwell Land' and had begun to turn a number of former superstores into large shopping centres.
 During the 1990s as these schemes came to fruition, they provided purpose-built new premises to allow Woolworths branches to re-open in some of the towns abandonned shortly after the takeover.